AIML4OS/WP9_S2_PL/README.md

 **Total numer of tourists for top 5 most visiting coutries**

 ![](images/Picture3.png)
-The majority of foreign tourists visiting Poland come from Germany, Russia, Ukraine, the United Kingdom, and the United States.
-German tourists are the dominant group, and once again, a clear seasonality can be observed, with peaks during the summer months.
-The number of tourists from Ukraine and the UK is comparable, reaching around 50,000 visitors.
-In spring 2020, a sharp decline is visible due to the COVID-19 pandemic.
-In the summer of 2020, the overwhelming majority of foreign tourists were from Germany, with approximately 150,000 visits.
+The majority of foreign tourists visiting Poland come from Germany, Russia, Ukraine, the United Kingdom, and the United States.German tourists are the dominant group, and once again, a clear seasonality can be observed, with peaks during the summer months.The number of tourists from Ukraine and the UK is comparable, reaching around 50,000 visitors.In spring 2020, a sharp decline is visible due to the COVID-19 pandemic.In the summer of 2020, the overwhelming majority of foreign tourists were from Germany, with approximately 150,000 visits.

 **Total number of foreign tourists by voivodeships**